Davidxswang/leetcode/README.md

 Every time, it divides the array into two parts, calculates the maximum subarray in each part(left and right), and the array that is across the middle element.
 Max(left sum, right sum, the sum across the middle element) is the result of that level.
 ### Dynamic Programming
 Kadane's algorithm uses the assumption that whenever I evaluate a new element nums[i] and check if I should connect it to a already-found subarray previously to make a contiguous subarray, the previous part should not lower the current value nums[i].
 Otherwise I should start from nums[i] + 0 instead of nums[i] + Negative Value.

+## 371 Sum of Two Integers
+When solving this problem, I found the post that @LHearen wrote was very useful, so I suggest that every one who is working on LeetCode take a look at this post: https://leetcode.com/problems/sum-of-two-integers/discuss/84278/A-summary%3A-how-to-use-bit-manipulation-to-solve-problems-easily-and-efficiently

+##